vertigokidd/maiku/README.md

 # Installation

-Clone the repo and download to your local machine.
+Clone the repo to your local machine.
 Run `bundle` and `rake funky` from the app's directory to create the database.
 Then run `shotgun` to start the local server.
 App will be hosted at `localhost:9393`.

 # Twitter